 Asana is a task management tool founded in 2008 by former Facebook executives.
 They named their tool after a word in Sanskrit, in reference to a yoga position.
 Just as yoga improves your body and mind, the aim of Asana is to help you work better through streamlined communication.

-Asana offers an opportunity to organize project teams and help them manage their work, all in one tool.
-The software allows project teams to create projects, assign tasks with deadlines and facilitate communication between team members.
+Asana organizes teams and tries to help them manage their work.
+The software allows teams to create projects, assign tasks with deadlines and communication between team members.
 It shares basic features with many other project management apps.

 There are also tools that allow users to report on progress and performance, add attachments and use calendars, among other things.
 The software can be integrated with other apps, including Gmail, Slack, Microsoft Outlook, Dropbox, Google Drive and Zapier.